Gigi Jordan testifies that she gave her son a lethal drug cocktail

 She testified that the boy had been forced to eat feces and do other “gruesome and horrible” things by his biological father.

-The boy's father has denied the allegations and has never been charged, CNN affiliate WCBS reported.
+The boy’s father has denied the allegations and has not been charged, CNN affiliate WCBS reported.

 In court, no one has disputed the unthinkable manner in which little Jude spent his final hours on February 5, 2010.
-Police found his cold body after they were dispatched to the luxury Peninsula Hotel in Manhattan.
+Police found his cold body after they were dispatched to the hotel.
 The call to police came after a relative of Jordan was unable to reach her.